 At that time Hitler slept in an iron bed in his study, which was sparsely furnished with one wardrobe, one table, and two chairs.
 A picture of his mother hung on the wall beside the bed.

-Rosa, now a great-grandmother, lives in Munich.
 After the war, she became aware of the horrors that had been inflicted upon the world at the hands of the man she had willingly worked for and enjoyed knowing.
 She still can't believe that he commanded such terrible things and caused such devastation for so many people.
+She passed away at the age of 92 on 15th July 2010.

 "He was a charming man, someone who was only ever nice to me, a great boss to work for," Mitterer says.
 "You can say what you like, but he was a good man to us."